 King County Equity and Social Justice Strategic Plan, 2016-2022

-We have produced our first Strategic Plan for Equity and Social Justice (ESJ), co-created with employees and community partners.
-The Plan is a blueprint for action and change that will guide our pro-equity policy direction, our decision-making, planning, operations and services, and our workplace practices in order to advance equity and social justice within County government and in partnership with communities.
+King County produced its first Strategic Plan for Equity and Social Justice (ESJ) in 2016, co-created with employees and community partners.
+The Plan has been a blueprint for action and change that guides our pro-equity policy direction, our decision-making, planning, operations and services, and our workplace practices in order to advance equity and social justice within County government and in partnership with communities.

-The six-year Equity and Social Justice Strategic Plan represents a critical opportunity for King County to do ground-breaking work:
+The six-year Equity and Social Justice Strategic Plan represented a critical opportunity for King County to do ground-breaking work:

 - Applying a theory of change that fundamentally shifts the County away from policies and practices that react to problems and crises toward investments that address the root causes of inequities, ultimately leading to better quality of life and greater prosperity in all of our communities.

 - Balancing a bold vision with actionable and measurable objectives.